 Historically, purchasing a home in Bermuda as an international buyer has been reserved for the world’s wealthiest individuals.
-On this beautiful island, where space and land is limited, Bermudian homebuyers themselves were hard-pressed to find a “fixer-upper” cottage for less than $1 million.
-Restrictions previously placed on foreign ownership meant that the entry level for home ownership was a minimum of $4 million.
+On this beautiful island, where space and land are limited, Bermudian homebuyers themselves were hard-pressed to find a “fixer-upper” cottage for less than $1 million.
+Restrictions previously placed on foreign ownership meant that the entry level for homeownership was a minimum of $4 million.
 However, following the fallout from the global financial crisis in 2008, property prices on average have fallen by 30 to 40 percent in some categories, mostly condominiums.

 In an attempt to stimulate the property market, the Bermuda Government did two things: First, they reduced the licence fee for non-Bermudians purchasing condominiums from 18 percent of the purchase price to 6 percent and from 22 percent to 8 percent for houses, which represents huge savings.
 (You can expect a licence fee of 6.5 percent for hotel residences.)
-Second, they decreased the restrictions on which properties overseas purchasers could buy, and as a result, a great majority of the condo market is available to these buyers now.
-According to Brittany Archer, a principal of The Property Group Ltd., this move has spurred an interest amongst many overseas purchasers in considering a market they might have previously not.
-“Condos offer greater maintenance options and an ease of management and overall less stress than a large home that is more challenging when leaving it unoccupied in our island climate,” Archer says.
-“Land taxes are also far less with a condo rather than a freestanding home.”
+Second, they decreased the restrictions on properties that overseas purchasers could buy, and as a result, a majority of the condo market is available to these buyers now.
+According to Brittany Archer, a principal of The Property Group Ltd., this move has spurred an interest amongst many overseas purchasers in a market they might not have previously considered.
+“Condos offer greater maintenance options and an ease of management and overall less stress than a large home, which is more challenging when leaving it unoccupied in our island climate,” Archer says.
+“Land taxes are also far less with a condo than a freestanding home.”
 In April 2019, licence fees are expected to change.

-“Two-bedroom waterfront condos can now be purchased by non-Bermudians for as little as $550,000 at The Breakers #15 (formerly The Mermaid Beach Club) near the South Shore beaches, which are unique in their proximity to the water as well as having the convenience of public transport.
-There are 44 units ranging in size from 500 square feet to 2,300 square feet,” she reports.
+Two-bedroom waterfront condos can now be purchased by non-Bermudians for as little as $550,000 at The Breakers (formerly The Mermaid Beach Club), located on the South Shore beaches and which are unique in their proximity to the water, as well as having the convenience of nearby public transport.
+There are 44 units ranging from 500 square feet to 2,300 square feet.